schuchert/schuchert.github.io/_posts/2018-07-18-GoSlowToBeFast.md

 I'm still a beginner, but here are a few things to consider when standing:
 * Feet shoulder width apart
 * Feet parallel to each other
-* Toes just to outside of each big toe aligned with middle of ankle
+* Toes just to the outside of each big toe aligned with middle of ankle
 * Balls of feet connecting to the ground
 * Heal of feet connecting to the ground
 * Form an arch between the balls of your feet, like a Japanese bridge
-* Form an arch between the large ball of each foot and the heal of the foot
+* Form an arch between the large ball of each foot and its heal
 * Engage all five toes of each foot with the ground
 * Knees slightly bent
 * Knees pointing forward